Your Property Management Website: Why The Homepage Must 'Pop!'

 Calls to action are usually utilized as buttons that link not only to information but give the customer something to interact with, such as "sign up" or "get your free guide."
 There are primary and secondary CTAs.

 The primary CTA is at the top of your page or "above the fold," meaning the customer doesn't have to scroll down to find them.
 For property management, the best utilization of CTAs is to gain information from your customers and to give something to your customers in exchange.

 All of these examples relate directly to your business and help you direct interested leads right to the source they are looking for.

 Secondary CTAs are more about providing information to those who might be seeking similar content but not necessarily property management.
 Use this content to nurture leads further down the funnel.
 Content such as a simplified rent calculator, blog content regarding the right approach to DIY, or a helpful ebook works for this purpose.

-These are important for obvious reasons; they capture the eye and present what you're selling visually.
+Good visuals are important for obvious reasons: they capture the eye and present what you're selling visually.
 The right visual will support your messaging.